RACHY MCEWAN

 Purchase

-Xylophobia-Dendrophilia, a current WIP, constitutes a web-based experimental game interface that expands Money Trees—a 2024 digital platform hosting arboreal assets tied to physical tree preservation.
-Users invest in virtual trees, with proceeds allocated to the maintenance, care, and replanting of corresponding real-world specimens.
-Upon scanning a tree-specific QR code, participants access an interactive Three.js-generated map hosted via the Glitch platform.
-This dynamic environment synthesises real-time ecological data from Google’s i-Tree API to produce a continuously evolving arboreal landscape.
+Dark but Dendrophilia, a current WIP, is a web-based experimental game interface that expands Money Trees,a digital platform hosting arboreal assets tied to physical tree preservation.
+Through Dark but Dendrophilia, participants access an interactive Three.js-generated map.
+This hosts an environment synthesising real-time ecological data to produce a continuously evolving arboreal landscape.

 SAATCHI GALLERY - MONEY TREES AR